nagydani/seedling/syntax/EXAMPLE01.md

 of the second inner function are omitted as are their effects.
-However, unlike the first example, this is not because they don't have them, but because they are not interesting: Different types would satisfy the specification and it is really not important where and how everything is eventually dropped.
+However, unlike the first example, this is not because they don't have them, but because they are not interesting: Different types would satisfy the specification and it is really not important where and how unused values are eventually dropped.
 We may give different objectives to the Seedling compiler about optimizing for speed, stack space, energy efficiency, object code length, etc. and they may result in different types for the